Qiskit/qiskit-addon-cutting/CONTRIBUTING.md

 Project configuration, including information about dependencies, is stored in [`pyproject.toml`](pyproject.toml).

 We use [Sphinx] for documentation and [reno] for release notes.
-We use [Google style docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html), except we omit the type of each argument, as type information is redundant when Python [type hints](https://docs.python.org/3/library/typing.html) are given.
+We use [Google style docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html), except we omit the type of each argument, as type information is redundant with Python [type hints](https://docs.python.org/3/library/typing.html).

 We require 100% coverage in all new code.
 In rare cases where it is not possible to test a code block, we mark it with ``# pragma: no cover`` so that the ``coverage`` tests will pass.